Car Buying Strategies

 Search used car inventory

-Should You Buy a 2015 Toyota Tundra?
+Are You Considering a 2015 Toyota Tundra?
 Here Are Some Reasons For and Against

 “I feel the new Tundra reflects the future of where trucks are going,” said Mike Sweers.
 A good ole boy from Northern Michigan, Sweers uses a Tundra Double Cab when harvesting hay, tapping maple trees and raising dairy cattle on his farm.
 As a Toyota chief engineer, he also spearheaded the redesign of the 2014 Toyota Tundra pickup truck.
 “Our goal is to make the best truck in the industry,” said Sweers.
 “It delivers the message … we are a truck to be reckoned with in the industry.”